 The interface zone is defined as the User’s network in the protection zone between the electrical boundary as defined in section 2.12 of the CUSC document (or any contrary agreement in the BCA or any other agreement on the division of ownership) and the User’s circuit-breaker(s).
 The Apparatus in this zone shall be electrically protected by both parties.

+TO owned assets installed between extremity of the busbar protection zone and the User electrical boundary (i.e. outside the interface zone) shall be protected by the User in accordance with the requirements of this document, including the provision of monitoring alarms.

 The Apparatus in the interface zone and protected by the TO shall be restricted to busbars, cables or transformers.

 Figure 1- Electrical boundary for Gas Insulated Switchgear